pingANDpackets/pointers/README.md

-   (A) check hostfile entry of the service you are trying to connect (b) ping the service and see if response is coming (c) check if the service is listening on 0.0.0.0 as some services are configured to listen on localhost only
+   (A) check hostfile entry of the service you are trying to connect (b) ping the service and see if response is coming (c) check if the service is listening on 0.0.0.0 as some services are configured to listen on localhost only.
+That means the remote connections are enabled so services on other machines can connect here . means listen from all the ip addresses 0.0.0.0 means all ipv4